sbengal2/test/readme.md

-Hello, this is Shashank Bengaluru Srinivasa
+Hello!
+This is Shashank Bengaluru Srinivasa.